 Kévin Huguenin (Professor–group leader)

 Kévin Huguenin is an assistant professor at UNIL-HEC Lausanne, where he leads the Information Security and Privacy Lab, within the Department of Information Systems.
 Before he joined UNIL, he held a tenured researcher position (Chargé de Recherche) at LAAS-CNRS.
-Prior to that, he worked as a post-doctoral researcher at EPFL and at McGill University.
-He earned his PhD degree from the Université of Rennes I and Inria in 2010.
+Prior to that, he worked as a post-doctoral researcher at EPFL and at McGill University (Canada).
+He earned his PhD degree in computer science from the Université of Rennes I and Inria (France) in 2010.

 Gaël Bernard (PhD candidate)